 Robert Roe—Mineral Sands Geologist

-Robert Roe is an expert consulting geologist with more than 35 years of diverse experience in mineral exploration, mining-property evaluation, mineral-sands evaluation and supply-chain management.
-He has managed regional polymetallic exploration programs in diverse geologic environments for a variety of mineral commodities including gold, base metals, uranium and titanium.
+Robert Roe is an expert consulting geologist with over 35 years of diverse experience in mineral exploration, mining-property evaluation, mineral-sands evaluation and supply-chain management.
+Robert has managed regional polymetallic exploration programs in diverse geologic environments for a variety of mineral commodities including gold, base metals, uranium and titanium.
 He has worked on all major continents while working for Rio Algom, Phelps Dodge and Essex International as a field geologist and for Kerr McGee Corporation as regional exploration manager and manager of geological services.
-Environmental remediation is also part of Roe’s resume, leading a Kerr-McGee in-house group of geosciences professionals to deal with remediation of nuclear, mining and chemical-manufacturing sites.
-Additionally at Kerr-McGee, and its spin-off Tronox, heprovided titanium-resource evaluations in support of the third largest manufacturer of titanium oxide in the world.
-Roe has a MS Geosciences degree from the University of Arizona and is a member of the Society of Economic Geologists.
+Environmental remediation is also part of Mr. Roe’s resume, leading a Kerr-McGee in-house group of geosciences professionals to deal with remediation of nuclear, mining and chemical-manufacturing sites.
+Additionally at Kerr-McGee, and its spin-off Tronox, Robert provided titanium-resource evaluations in support of the third largest manufacturer of titanium oxide in the world.
+Mr. Roe has a MS Geosciences degree from the University of Arizona and is a member of the Society of Economic Geologists.

 *Disclaimer: The profile provides information which was sourced and approved by Medallion Resources in order to help investors learn more about the company.
 Medallion Resources is a client of the Investing News Network (INN).
 The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.

 The company description, investment highlights and catalysts were sourced by INN and approved by the company.
 INN does not guarantee the accuracy or thoroughness of the information contained on this page.